mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 #### Quality

 Most ORMs are well-tested and is being used by thousand of developers.
 The community itself are helping the ORM authors to stabilize and improve the library.
-The way it happens is through an open collaboration via various channels (ie: `GitHub`, `StackOverflow`, `GitterChat`, etc) and discussing specific things (features) to be employed, in the end, the requestor itself or the contributor does the validation and testing (in actual real-world scenarios).
+The way it happens is through an open collaboration via various channels (i.e.: `GitHub`, `StackOverflow`, `GitterChat`, etc) and discussing specific things (features) to be employed, in the end, the requestor itself or the contributor does the validation and testing (in actual real-world scenarios).

 The collaborations is beyond on the things that you usually get with your own circles, and it is free if you're using an open-source ORM.